avigailW/Alarm-System-to-detect-a-driver-falling-asleep/README.md

 # KeepUp
-Alarm system is for bus and truck companies, identifies a driver who fell asleep while traveling with the help of a camera, and immediately activates an alarm to wake the sleeping driver, at the same time sending a message to the site with the details of the driver and the time he fell asleep.
+Alarm system for bus and truck companies, identifies a driver who fell asleep while traveling with the help of a camera, and immediately activates an alarm to wake the sleeping driver, at the same time sending a message to the site with the details of the driver and the time he fell asleep.